STYJ/Crypto-Accumulation-Tracker/README.md

 3. Run Python3 ExchangeBot.py (Make sure you have Requests and BeautifulSoup installed)
 4. Once the program is running, it will automatically run the updateDB command which will update the internal database (dictionary) using CoinMarketCap.
 5. To determine the exchanges available and the cumulative 24 hour rolling trade volume for a given ticker, run the c command followed by a ticker.
-6. To determine the cheapest exchange and its corresponding trading pair for a given ticker, run the min command followed by a ticker
+6. To determine the cheapest / most expensive exchange and its corresponding trading pair for a given ticker, run the min or max command followed by a ticker
+7. You can also add an additional filter behind the min or max command e.g. /min BTC USD to show the cheapest BTC/USD pairs.
-6. To determine the 24 hour rolling trade volume of a given exchange, its rank and the top 10 trading pairs, run the e command followed by the name of the exchange.
+8. To determine the cumulative 24 hour rolling trade volume of a given exchange, its rank and the top 10 trading pairs, run the e command followed by the name of the exchange.

 #### Notes:
 - There is a caching functionality included in the bot to help optimize retrieval speeds.